 8 weeks - 1.5-7.5 hours of independent study per week 10 weeks - 1.5-9 hours of independent study per week Additional Details Subject/Course Level: Bioengineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Honors Undergraduate Research: Read Less [-] BIO ENG 195 Bioengineering Department Seminar 1 Unit Terms offered: Not yet offered This weekly seminar series invites speakers from the bioengineering community, as well as those in related fields, to share their work with our department and other interested parties on the Berkeley campus.
+Honors Undergraduate Research: Read Less [-] BIO ENG 195 Bioengineering Department Seminar 1 Unit Terms offered: Prior to 2007 This weekly seminar series invites speakers from the bioengineering community, as well as those in related fields, to share their work with our department and other interested parties on the Berkeley campus.
 The series includes our annual Bioengineering Distinguished Lecture and Rising Star lecture.
-Bioengineering Department Seminar: Read More [+] Objectives Outcomes Course Objectives: • To introduce students to bioengineering research as it is performed at Berkeley and at other institutions • To give students opportunities to connect their own work to work in the field overall • To give students an opportunity to meet with speakers who can inform and contribute to their post-graduation career paths Student Learning Outcomes: To introduce students to the breadth of bioengineering research, both here at Berkeley and at other institutions, and help them to connect their work here at Berkeley to the field overall.
+Bioengineering Department Seminar: Read More [+] Objectives Outcomes Course Objectives: • To introduce students to bioengineering research as it is performed at Berkeley and at other institutions - To give students opportunities to connect their own work to work in the field overall - To give students an opportunity to meet with speakers who can inform and contribute to their post-graduation career paths Student Learning Outcomes: To introduce students to the breadth of bioengineering research, both here at Berkeley and at other institutions, and help them to connect their work here at Berkeley to the field overall.
+Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Bioengineering/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-Instructor: Faculty Bioengineering Department Seminar: Read Less [-] BIO ENG 196 Undergraduate Design Research 4 Units Terms offered: Fall 2017, Summer 2016 10 Week Session, Spring 2016 Supervised research.
+Instructor: Faculty Bioengineering Department Seminar: Read Less [-] BIO ENG 196 Undergraduate Design Research 4 Units Terms offered: Fall 2018, Fall 2017, Summer 2016 10 Week Session Supervised research.
 This course will satisfy the Senior Bioengineering Design project requirement.
 Students with junior or senior status may pursue research under the direction of one of the members of the staff.
 May be taken a second time for credit only.
 A final report or presentation is required.
-Undergraduate Design Research: Read More [+] Rules & Requirements Prerequisites: Junior or senior status, consent of instructor and faculty adviser Repeat rules: Course may be repeated for credit once.Course may be repeated for a maximum of 8 units.
+Undergraduate Design Research: Read More [+] Rules & Requirements Prerequisites: Junior or senior status, consent of instructor and faculty adviser Repeat rules: Course may be repeated for credit up to a total of 8 units.
+Course may be repeated for a maximum of 8 units.
 Hours & Format Fall and/or spring: 15 weeks - 4 hours of independent study per week Summer: 10 weeks - 6 hours of independent study per week Additional Details Subject/Course Level: Bioengineering/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Undergraduate Design Research: Read Less [-] BIO ENG 198 Directed Group Study for Advanced Undergraduates 1 - 4 Units Terms offered: Spring 2018, Fall 2017, Spring 2017 Group study of a selected topic or topics in bioengineering, usually relating to new developments.
+Undergraduate Design Research: Read Less [-] BIO ENG 198 Directed Group Study for Advanced Undergraduates 1 - 4 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Group study of a selected topic or topics in bioengineering, usually relating to new developments.
 Directed Group Study for Advanced Undergraduates: Read More [+] Rules & Requirements Prerequisites: Upper division standing and good academic standing.
 (2.0 grade point average and above) Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.
-Repeat rules: Course may be repeated for credit.
+Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of directed group study per week Summer: